 • Since 2000, the City has invested more than $15 million in federal and City funding to support developments that provide affordable housing for families and individuals in Virginia Beach.
 This funding has created 1,280 affordable rental housing units and rehabilitated 413.

-• The City has provided direct support to two developments currently underway that will provide a total of 76 units of affordable housing for seniors and the most vulnerable individuals experiencing homelessness.
+• The City provided direct support to two developments that have recently opened or will be completed in 2026 that will add 76 total units of affordable rental housing for seniors and the most vulnerable individuals exiting homelessness in Virginia Beach: Tranquility at the Lakes II and Macon & Joan Brock House

 Learn More and Be Engaged on Housing Matters